NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 - Global tools can be invoked from any directory on the machine without specifying their location.
 - One version of a tool is used for all directories on the machine.
-However, NuGet cannot easily determine which tool is a NuGet plugin.
+However, NuGet cannot easily determine which global .NET tool is a NuGet plugin.
 On the other hand, the `tool path` option allows us to install .NET tools as global tools, but with the binaries located in a specified location.
 This makes it easier to identify and invoke the appropriate tool for NuGet operations.
-- The binaries are installed in a location that we specify while installing the tool.
-- We can invoke the tool from the installation directory by providing the directory with the command name or by adding the directory to the PATH environment variable.
-- One version of a tool is used for all directories on the machine.
-The `tool path` option aligns well with the NuGet plugins architecture design, and hence, it is the recommended approach for installing and executing NuGet plugins.
+The `tool path` option aligns well with the NuGet plugins architecture design.

-By implementing this specification, we offer plugin authors the option to use .NET tools for plugin deployment.
+This approach offers plugin authors the option to use .NET tools for plugin deployment.
 On the consumer side, these plugins will be installed as a `tool path` global tool.
 This eliminates the need to maintain separate versions for `.NET Framework` and `.NET Core`.
-It also simplifies the installation process by removing the necessity for plugin authors to create subcommands like `codeartifact-creds install/uninstall`.

 We should consider adding `dotnet nuget plugin install/uninstall/update` commands to the .NET SDK as wrappers for the `dotnet tool install/uninstall/update` commands.
 This would simplify the installation process by eliminating the need for users to specify the NuGet plugin path, making the process more user-friendly and platform-independent.